buildtesters/buildtest/README.md

 	gcov-tool --version
 	gfortran --version
 	 ```
- 2. **singlesourcedirectory** -- A directory containing source files used for building test from source.
+ 2. **generic** -- A directory containing source files used to work with template/generic.sh.
 Each test is mapped to a single source file.
-The test uses src/$software/template.sh script to generate the test.
 If your test fits in this method, then place the test in this directory.
+ 3. **mpi** -- A directory containing MPI source files used to work with template/mpi.sh.
+ 3. **custom** -- A directory that needs a custom template in order to generate test.
+The template file is in **src/$software/custom/template.sh**.
+Each test has 1-1 mapping to a source file.
+A **setup.sh** file can be specified in this directory if needed, otherwise it will use **src/setup.sh**

- 3. **env.sh** -- Initializes environment variables used for compiling code.
-For instance environment variables like CC, CXX, FC, F77, F90 are set accordingly if needed.
+setup.sh file is used to set CC, CXX, FC, F77, F90 are set accordingly if needed.

 ### Testing